czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - True beginning of modern computing was the Babbage Analytical Machine
       - A novel machine featuring programmed inputs, an ability to branch in response to intermediate results, and printed output
       - Concurrent introduction of Boolean logic laid the groundwork for subsequent advances in computing technology and speed
-    - Another key 19th century innovation was the Hollerith tabulating machine, a mechnical tabulator that used punched cards as input
+    - Another key 19th century innovation was the Hollerith tabulating machine, a mechanical tabulator that used punched cards as input
       - Led to the formation of IBM
-    - Breakthrough in computing in the mid-20th century during WWII with the ULRA machines, the programmable electronic computers that helped the Allies break Enigma
+    - Breakthrough in computing in the mid-20th century during WWII with the ULTRA machines, the programmable electronic computers that helped the Allies break Enigma
       - The IBM/Harvard Mark I was a general-purpose electromechanical computer that was used during the last part of WWII
       - After WWII, universities initiated computer departments, resulting in the first all-electronic general-purpose computer: the ENIAC
     - The century from 1919 to 2019 saw great changes in the power of computing available to the general public